-Beginning as early as November 1st, we receive a ton of questions about all-things summer camp—and rightly so, given that camp includes things like iPhone® apps, STEM education, and university campuses.
-There is a lot to be aware of!
+Beginning as early as November 1st, we receive a ton of questions about all-things summer camp—and rightly so, given the many reasons why summer camp matters, and the different available courses and options to choose from, there is a lot to be aware of!

 So as we continue on through another week of summer fun at iD Tech, here is a brief camp FAQ consisting of those questions that seem to pop up more often than others.

 Have other items on your mind?
 Let us know in the comments.
 Enjoy your summer!

 Q: What could my child possibly get out of a video game camp?

 Video games – like Minecraft – are actually valuable learning resources.
 It’s true!
 Don’t tell your child, but game-based learning with Minecraft and other titles teach skills spanning critical thinking, creativity, problem-solving, and more.
 The game is the vehicle for learning – and an engaging one at that – as kids and teens are building, creating, coding, modding, and designing in worlds with which they are already familiar, and thus thoroughly enjoy.

 Q: Will my child be indoors, behind a computer all day/session?

 The short answer is "no." The long answer is "noooooooooo."
 Seriously though, while students attend iD Tech to learn specific tech-related skills, we realize it is summer camp after all!
 With each day, campers will spend approximately 5 hours per day on the computer.
 The rest of the time they are engaging in more traditional summer camp activities—playing outdoor sports, board games, Capture-the-Flag, Frisbee, hanging out with friends, touring university campuses, and more.